Dhruv Tara – Samay Sadi Se Pare: Production

 The series was announced on Sony SAB by Shashi Sumeet Productions.
-Ishaan Dhawan as Dhruv and Riya Sharma as Tarapriya were signed as the leads.
+Ishhan Dhawan as Dhruv and Riya Sharma as Tarapriya were signed as the leads.
 Set in Agra, shooting of the series started in December 2022, with Narayani Shastri and Yash Tonk joining the cast as the parallel leads.
 It was Yash and Narayani were first appearance together, previously both were seen with their partners in the dance reality show Nach Baliye - Season 2.
 The promo featuring the leads was released on 23 December 2022.

 In January 2023, Swati Kapoor was cast to portray a negative role and was joined by Vineet Kumar Chaudhary and Krishna Bharadwaj.